BergQuester/v8tr.github.io/_posts/2018-09-20-uitableviewcell-animations.md

 {% endhighlight %}

+The only thing left is adding the refresh feature.

+{% highlight swift linenos %}

+@IBAction func onRefresh(_ sender: UIBarButtonItem) {
+    tableView.reloadData()
+}

+{% endhighlight %}

-Run the project to verify that everything is working as expected.
+Run the project to verify that everything works as expected.

-Great job at refactoring old non-reusable animation code and replacing it with the new fancy one.
+Great job at refactoring the old non-reusable animation code and replacing it with the new fancy one.
 Now you are ready for more cool stuff.

 ### Bounce Animation